stuburger/yafl/README.md

 }

 function Length ({ value, touched, visited, validateOn = 'change', min, max, message }) {
   return (
     <Validator
       msg={message}
       invalid={value.length < min) || (value.length > max}
     />
   )
 }

 ```

-Nice and declaritive.

-### Validator Configuration Props

-**invalid?: boolean**

-Defaults to false.
-When the invalid prop becomes true the Validator will set an error for the corresponding path.

 > **Note:**
 >
-> If the `invalid` prop is not provided then an error will only be set if and when the `msg` prop is passed a string value.

-**msg: string**

-The error message.
-If this Validator component is rendered with the same path as another Validator component the msg string will the pushed onto an array of error messages for the same path.

-**path?: Path**
-Override the `path` for a Validator.
-By default the `path` is determined by what appears above this component in the Form component hierarchy.

->**Why you might need this:**
->
-> This is useful assign errors that belong to the domain of a Section, Repeat, at the Form level.
-Using the `path` prop is also for simply displaying general errors with a custom path or key.
+> Currently Yafl does not guarantee the order in which error messages will appear in a Field's `errors` array.
+However this is usually only important when you only want to display the first error message using something like `errors[0]`.
+Fortunately Yafl provides the syntax that allows you to stop validating Fields "on first failure".
+You can accomplish this by nesting a `<Validator />` as the child of another `<Validator />`.
+This works because the children of a Validator are only rendered when Validation passes for any particular `<Validator />`.

 ### How to stop validating a Field on first failure